gyermich/reactnd-project-myreads-starter/README.md

 # Instructions

 To run the application:
- - download the repository from https://github.com/gyermich/reactnd-project-myreads-starter
+ - Download the repository from https://github.com/gyermich/reactnd-project-myreads-starter
  - To install dependencies run `npm install'
  - To start the server run 'npm start', the application will open in a new browser window